0xlebogang/gkss1/CONTRIBUTING.md

 > **DON'T HESITATE TO ASK...THIS IS HOW WE ALL LEARNT!!!**

-1. Ask in our community chat (The WhatsApp group) or email [click here to email 0xLEBOGANG](mailto:dev.phoshoko.ml@gmail.com)
-2. OR you can open an issue on GitHub and someone will attend to you.
+1. Ask in this project's [discussions](https://github.com/GKSS-UNISA/gkss1/discussions)

 Remember: Every contribution, no matter how small, makes a difference!